Jia-Xiu/Project_pbfb_Edisa_Xiu/README.md

 # The following steps run on R version 3.3.2 (2016-10-31) using RStudio interface
 # Install the libraries using Rpackages.R
 # Load the OTU table (OTUtable.from_biom_w_taxonomy.txt) to R and change the OTU table format using OTUtableformat.R
+# Change the header of OTUtable_nontaxon.txt using Header_mapping.csv in Microsoft Excel 2010

 ####################################################################################################################
 ##8
-# Calculate alpha diversity (Richness, shannon and simpson) and
+# Using OTUtable_nontaxon.txt to calculate alpha diversity (Richness, shannon and simpson) and
 # draw the bar plot (Richness.png, Shannon.png and Simpson.png) using alpha_diversity.R

 ####################################################################################################################
 ##9
-# Calculate beta diversity (bray-curtis) and make a plot (NMDS.png) using NMDS.R
+# Using OTUtable_nontaxon.txt to calculate beta diversity (bray-curtis) and make a plot (NMDS.png) using NMDS.R